-The user can also explicitly add or remove files from the cache and pending queries.
-Periodically, 7DS removes expired objects, updates the index with these changes and also includes newly cached objects.
-Instead of deleting the expired objects, the system may try to prefetch them again transparently.
-Through the GUI, the user marks which pages need to be prefetched when they expire.
-When 7DS searches the cache to remove the expired objects, for each marked page, it forms a request and adds it in the query list.

 7DS trades power for data only when the battery level is above a threshold.
 Via a battery monitor and a power management protocol, 7DS aims to adapt communication to reduce energy consumption during idle periods, when there is low expectation for data or collaboration and when the battery life is below a threshold.
 Generally, the prediction for data is a hard problem.
 In order to decide for the data availability, we currently use advertisements from the servers and the traffic in the network.
 When power conservation is enabled, the mobile host periodically turns off its wireless LAN interface.
-7DS periodically checks the battery level and adapts its collaboration accordingly.
-In particular, the system adapts its communication with other 7DS peers by tuning several "thresholds" in the battery level.
-For example, it may set three values of the battery: when the battery level is above the highest value, the system can fully collaborate.
-Within the highest and second highest value, the system only applies a partial participation in the system.
-Below the third value, the system stops participating in the 7DS network.
+The system can also adapt its communication with other 7DS peers by tuning several "thresholds" in the battery level.
 Generally, the degree of participation depends on the querying (active or passive, frequency interval) and type of collaboration (data sharing and forwarding support).
-7DS is engaged entirely in the participation when it both actively and passively queries, and supports data sharing and forwarding.
-In a partial participation, it disables forwarding and switches from active to passive querying.
-The default setting is as follows: for battery level above 75%, 7DS uses data sharing and active querying, when it is within 50% to 75%, it switches to passive querying, and when the battery level falls bellow 50%, it stops participating in the system.
-The user can change this setting via a GUI.
-The power conservation method we consider alternates from the on state of the network interface to the off state.
+We also consider a power conservation method we consider alternates from the on state of the network interface to the off state.
 During the interval that the network interface is on, 7DS communicates with the other hosts by sending queries, forwarding or receiving reports or data.
 The mobile host broadcasts a query at each on interval till it receives the data.
-It is clear that the smaller the on interval, the more the power savings.
-However, with smaller intervals, the degradation of data dissemination is larger.
-To prevent this degradation of data dissemination and still conserve power, we support the synchronous mode.
-When synchronous mode is enabled, 7DShave synchronized the intervals their network interface is on.
-If there is a GPS receiver, it would get clocks synchronized to sub-microsecond level.
-Otherwise, the devices need to periodically synchronize their clocks, for example, querying other 7DS clients with GPS.
-In Section 3, we discuss its effect on data dissemination and the power savings in more detail.
-In summary, 7DS uses IP multicast for querying peers, HTTP for receiving the complete data and existing software for searching and indexing caches.

 An important feature of our architecture is its easy deployment.
 The system displays both the reports as well as the complete data information using any browser.
 It is transparent to wired and wireless networks as well as to different information providers that participate in the system.
-Also, 7DS is flexible to support different applications and able to form queries and application-specific criteria for the selection of the appropriate cached copies as long these applications access the data by data object retrieval using URLs.
+Also, 7DS is flexible to support different applications and able to form queries and application-specific criteria for the selection of the appropriate cached copies as long these applications access the data using URLs.
 Users only need to install the software and 7DS configures itself with minimal manual intervention; the system does not require any registration for data distribution.
 The system is resilient to failures and inconsistencies that occur in this dynamic environment.
 7DS is resource aware and tries to utilize the constrained resources efficiently.

-The prototype is written in Java and uses the Glimpse search engine [11].
+The communication and caching components are simple.
+However, the paradigm is powerful and it triggers many challenging issues.
+It allows us to address some general questions on the performance of data dissemination among mobile devices which is the focus of this paper.
+Also, we currently investigate mechanisms to provide security and incentives to cooperate using a tokenbased approach [13], lightweight offline micropayments methods [14] and a rendezvous-based approach.
+The main idea of the rendezvous-based approach is that a group of cooperative hosts decides on a time interval to communicate (potentially with encrypted messages).
+They can turn their network interface on and start participating in 7DS only during the decided time interval.
+This is also related to the synchronization power conservation we describe in Section 3.
+The prototype is written in Java and uses the Glimpse search engine [15].
 We are in the process of implementing it on Windows CE.
-Details on the implementation can be found at [12].
+Details on the implementation and discussion can be found at [16].